LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Member Methods
 --------------

-A member method is a method that belongs to a particular type.
+A :dfn:`member method` is a method that belongs to a particular type, as opposed to an :dfn:`unbound method` which does not, thus acting as a standalone function.
 A member method can operate on the data members of its owning type in addition to any parameters the method may receive.

-Member methods are created in sections of a type expression beginning with the word "public", "private", or "protected", followed by a method signature, the association operator (``=>``), and the implementation of the method.
+Member methods are created in sections of a type expression beginning with the word ``public``, ``private``, or ``protected``, followed by a method signature, the association operator (``=>``), and the implementation of the method.
 Each section can define one or more methods separated by commas.
 The choice of word used to begin a member methods section influences how the methods are permitted to be accessed.
 There are three such access levels.

 ``public``
    Public member methods can be called without any restrictions.
-They represent the public interface of the data type.
-When the type is documented for others to use the public methods are described.
+They represent the public interface of the type.
+When the type is documented for others to use, only the public methods are described.

 ``private``
    Private member methods can only be called from methods defined within the owning type.
-Private methods are to be used for low-level implementation details, which shouldn't be exposed to the end user or to inheriting types.
+Private methods are to be used for low-level implementation details that shouldn't be exposed to the end user or to inheriting types.

 ``protected``
    Protected member methods can be called from within the owning type